Skip to content

 Key ideas

-01Visible light is only a small slice of the electromagnetic spectrum.
+01Visible light is only a small slice of the full electromagnetic spectrum.

-04The probe delay is a travel story through space, not a lag between E and B at one point.
+04Probe delay is a propagation delay through space, not a delay between the electric and magnetic fields at one location.

 Frozen walkthrough